 GSS-API does not know or define "anonymous credentials", so the (printable) name of the anonymous principal will rarely be used by or relevant for the initiator/client.
-The printable name is relevant for the acceptor/server when performing an authorization decision based on the name that pops up from GSS\Accept\Sec\Context() upon successful security context establishment.
+The printable name is relevant for the acceptor/server when performing an authorization decision based on the initiator name that is returned from the acceptor side upon the successful security context establishment.